 hprof files can be read with many different tools, such as

-jhat included with the JDK or the Eclipse Memory Analyzer Tool.
+jhat (which is included with the JDK) or the Eclipse Memory Analyzer Tool.

-If you find an error regarding file permissions, like Metabase being unable to read a SQLite database or a custom GeoJSON, check out the section “Metabase can’t read to/from a file or directory” in our Docker troubleshooting guide.
+If you see an error regarding file permissions, like Metabase being unable to read a SQLite database or a custom GeoJSON map file, check out the section “Metabase can’t read to/from a file or directory” in our Docker troubleshooting guide.